mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 If the predictor is ready, it will look like this.
 The model has been created and trained!
 The reported accuracy is 75%.
 If you want to have more control over the model, head to lightwood.io to see how that can be customized.

-## Create the prediction
+## Make prediction

-Now you are in the last step of this tutorial, creating the prediction.
-To create a prediction you can use this command:
+Now you are in the last step of this tutorial, making the prediction.
+To make a prediction you can use this command:

 ```sql
 SELECT target_variable, target_variable_explain FROM model_table